 Family bonds are not exclusive to humans.
-The animal kingdom has shown species with important family relationships, mainly a mother towards her offspring.
-It’s important to remember humans aren’t the only ones who take extraordinary steps to protect, nurture, and raise their young.
+Both humans and animals take extraordinary steps to protect, nurture, and raise their young.

 The animal kingdom is full of mothers who protect their babies, teach them to find food, and demonstrate behavior connected to mourning and stress when their babies are lost or taken away from them.

 We're probably more familiar with seeing cats and dogs bond with their offspring but farm animals also form strong bonds with their offspring.
 However, because of how farm animals are kept, raised and slaughtered for human consumption, these animals are usually not able to act out their natural, instinctive behavior.

 Cows instantly form strong bonds with their calves.
 Directly after birth, the mother will lick and nuzzle her calf clean, making a unique sound which encourages the calf to get up and nurse.